That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 - 2 tsp cardamom

-Mix all the dry ingredients well in a large bowl and store in a well-sealed jar.
+Mix all the dry ingredients together well in a large bowl and store in a well-sealed jar.
 Done.
 Serve with full-fat yoghurt or quark and fresh fruit.
 Want an extra protein boost?
 Add 1-2 tablespoons of doTERRA protein powder.

 Your move: the GOOD.
 Glucose Support system